SeethaBanoth/yocto/README.md

 **Answer:**

-BitBake is the build engine used by the Yocto Project.
+BitBake is the **build engine of the Yocto Project**.

-It reads build instructions written in recipes (`.bb` files), resolves dependencies, and executes tasks to build packages, images, and SDKs.
+It reads build instructions written in recipes (`.bb` files), resolves dependencies, and executes tasks to build packages, images, and SDKs for embedded Linux systems.

 ### How BitBake works:
-1. Parses configuration files (`local.conf`, `bblayers.conf`)
+1. Reads configuration files (`local.conf`, `bblayers.conf`)
-2. Parses recipes and classes
+2. Parses recipes (`.bb`) and classes (`.bbclass`)
 3. Resolves build-time and run-time dependencies
 4. Creates a task dependency graph
 5. Executes tasks in the correct order
+6. Uses shared state cache (sstate) to avoid rebuilding unchanged components
-6. Produces packages and final Linux image
+7. Generates packages and final Linux image

-👉 BitBake is similar to `make`, but designed for building **entire Linux systems**.
+👉 In simple terms, **BitBake automates the entire build process of an embedded Linux system**.

+---

+## 📌 One-line interview summary

+**BitBake is a task-based build engine used by Yocto to parse recipes, manage dependencies, and build complete embedded Linux images in a reproducible way.**

 ---